 The Mary Black School of Nursing is one of the Southeast's leading schools of nursing in a metropolitan university.
 Students, graduates and faculty will be recognized at local, state, national, and international levels as having a positive effect on the health of diverse individuals, families, and communities of Upstate South Carolina through excellence in teaching, scholarship, and professional service.

-The University of South Carolina Upstate’s Bachelor of Science in Nursing program is approved by the South Carolina Board of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE - ccneaccreditation.org).
-If you would like to submit a third-party comment, please submit to firstname.lastname@example.org.
-Or, if you prefer, mail comments to:
+The University of South Carolina Upstate’s nursing program is approved by the South Carolina Board of Nursing.
+The baccalaureate and master’s degree programs in nursing at USC Upstate, Mary Black School of Nursing is accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).

 The Mary Black School of Nursing will: